In a Nutshell:

 The upper and lower massage options feel a bit out of place because this chair also allows you to order spot and partial massages, which makes those two programs feel like a duplication of function.

-We’d like to have seen some other pre-programmed massage options take the place of these two.
-And overall, the pre-programmed massage options available wind up feeling a bit underwhelming to us.
+We’d like to have seen some other pre-programmed massage options replace these two.
+Overall, the pre-programmed massage options available feel a bit underwhelming to us.

 There is one important exception, however.
-The Stretch option is amazing and is probably the single best feature this chair brings to the table.
+The Stretch option is amazing and probably the best feature this chair brings to the table.

 Osaki’s stretch routine isn’t the best in the industry (you want a Kahuna chair for that), but it’s pretty good.
 And this option delivers real therapeutic value, which we love.

 It closely mimics the feel of a chiropractic adjustment.
-And if you find yourself heading to your local chiropractor’s office to have that done, then this feature will almost certainly save you time and money in the long run.
+If you find yourself heading to your local chiropractor’s office to have that done, this feature will save you time and money in the long run.

 Osaki OS Champ with black base and exterior, and its old school wired remote with a small screen and buttons

-The final thing to mention before we leave this section is the fact that you can modify your massage experience via the remote through three different speed and four intensity settings.
+Before we leave this section, the final thing to mention is that you can modify your massage experience via the remote through three different speeds and four intensity settings.

-That’s about average for an entry-level massage chair, so no big surprise there.
+That’s about average for an entry-level massage chair, so it’s no big surprise there.

 Unfortunately, other than the “upper and lower back” pre-programmed options, there’s no one-touch means of ordering a massage defined by body regions.

-Overall then, a couple of very good elements here (Swedish massage and body stretching) combined with a few underwhelming elements, which makes this section of our Osaki OS Champ massage chair review a bit of a mixed bag.
+Overall, then, there are a couple of very good elements here (Swedish massage and body stretching) combined with a few underwhelming elements, which makes this section of our Osaki OS Champ massage chair review a bit of a mixed bag.

 Zero-G Seating Options Available